Electromyography and Nerve Conduction Studies

-An EMG needle electrode is inserted into selected muscles, chosen by the examining physician depending on the differential diagnosis and other information available during the exam.2 The response of the muscle to electrical stimulation is recorded.
-Three components are evaluated: observation at rest, action potential with minimal voluntary contraction, and action potential with maximum contraction.3
+An EMG needle electrode is inserted into selected muscles, chosen by the examining physician depending on the differential diagnosis and other information available during the exam.2, The response of the muscle to electrical stimulation is recorded.
+Three components are evaluated: observation at rest, action potential with minimal voluntary contraction, and action potential with maximum contraction.3,

 Single Fiber EMG

 In single fiber EMG, a needle electrode records the response of a single muscle fiber.
-This test can evaluate “jitter,” which is defined as the variability in time between activation of the nerve and generation of the muscle action potential.
-Single fiber EMG can also measure fiber density, which is defined as the mean number of muscle fibers for 1 motor unit.
+This test can evaluate "jitter," which is defined as the variability in the time between activation of the nerve and generation of the muscle action potential.
+Single fiber EMG can also measure fiber density, which is defined as the mean number of muscle fibers for one motor unit.

 Nerve Conduction Study